Neelima-devtest/pytest-regression-analysis-framework/README.md

-# Pytest Regression Analytics Framework
+# Pytest Regression Analysis Framework

 ## Overview
-This project is a production-grade test automation framework built using **pytest**, designed to go beyond basic test execution by providing **historical test analytics, intelligent regression detection, and CI/CD integration**.
+This project is a production-grade test automation framework built using **pytest**, designed to go beyond basic test execution by providing **historical test analytics, regression detection, and CI/CD integration**.

 Instead of treating test results as disposable, the framework persists results in a database and analyzes them across runs and application versions to detect:
 - True regressions